Skip to the Main Content

 Posted by Urs Schreiber

-There seem to be interesting relations of the Poisson σ-model (PSM) and of Lie algebroids to all kinds of things that I am interested in.
+There seem to be interesting relations of the Poisson σ\sigma-model (PSM) and of Lie algebroids to all kinds of things that I am interested in.
 So I should begin to learn about them.
 Here’s a start.

-Posted at 2:15 PM UTC | Permalink | Followups (6)
+Posted at 2:15 PM UTC | Permalink | Trackbacks (6)

 April 13, 2005